 ARTICLE 1.
 DEFINITION.
 A Fair Catch is an unhindered catch of an airborne scrimmage kick pass that has crossed the line of scrimmage, or of an airborne free kick pass, by a player of the receiving team who has given a valid fair catch signal.
+If the ball touches the ground prior to being safely brought in by the player making the fair catch signal, it is not a fair catch.

 ARTICLE 2.
 FAIR-CATCH SIGNAL.
 A Fair-Catch Signal is valid if it is made while the ball is in flight by 1) a player making a verbal cue of shouting 'Ball' as many times as they can during the ball's flight and 2) a referee directly behind the receiver making a visual cue by extending one arm above their head and waving it from side to side.
 If the receiver is also physically able to make the visual cue, they should do so.